kumbulanit/t-sql/tech company/untitled/Module 9 - Grouping and Aggregating Data/Lesson1_Using_Aggregate_Functions_Beginner.md

 ### 🎓 Adding Up Money: The SUM Function

 If you have a pile of dollar bills and want to know the total value, you add them up.
-SQL can do the same with BaseSalary data!
+SQL can do the same with e.BaseSalary data!

 **The SUM Function**: `SUM(column_name)` = "Add up all the numbers in this column"

-### Exercise 2.1: Total BaseSalary Cost (🟢 SUPER BASIC)
+### Exercise 2.1: Total e.BaseSalary Cost (🟢 SUPER BASIC)

 **Question**: "How much does TechCorp spend on all salaries combined?"